LooksRare/sdk-v2/guides/collectionOrder.md

   startTime: Math.floor(Date.now() / 1000), // Use it to create an order that will be valid in the future (Optional, Default to now)
 });

-// If you didn't approve this NFT collection before, the createMaker function populate an approval function for you.
+// If you didn't approve your weth, the createMaker function populate an approval function for you.
-// It will call the setApprovalForAll function with the right parameters. if (approval) {
+// It will call the approve function with the max value. if (approval) {
   await approval();
 }